RainbowMiner/RainbowMiner/README.md

 #### The Profit Switcher Beast

 The profit switcher can be controlled like follows.
 To be able to compare the pools (a "pool" is basically each available PoolName+Algorithm+CoinSymbol), an internal comparison price is being calculated.
+- all available config parameters are marked as **bold** in the following

 - the profit switcher uses two different price moving averages:
-  - **Price**: live price, the moving average time defaults to 10 minutes.
+  - _Price_: live price, the moving average time defaults to 10 minutes.
 It can be changed for all pools in config.txt, with parameter **PoolStatAverage**, or per pool in pools.config.txt with parameter **StatAverage**
-  - **StablePrice**: stable price, the moving average time defaults to 1 week.
+  - _StablePrice_: stable price, the moving average time defaults to 1 week.
 It can be changed for all pools in config.txt, with parameter **PoolStatAverageStable**, or per pool in pools.config.txt with parameter **StatAverageStable**

 - PFC is the price for comparison.
 It starts at either the pool's StablePrice or Price:
   - StablePrice: if **EnableFastSwitching** is "0" (=disabled) and either **ForceStablePrice** is "1" (=enabled) or the pool isn't internally marked as PaysLive (like Nicehash is)
   - live Price: all other cases (especially NiceHash)
-- all available config parameters are marked as **bold**

 - if **EnableFastSwitching** is set to "0" (=disabled) in config.txt:
   - for Pools, that _aren't_ currently being mined, comparison prices will be _decreased_
     - PFC = PFC x ( 1 - ErrorMargin(%)/100 x DecayFactor(t) x **PoolAccuracyWeight(%)**/100 )